ilya-spy/adk-agentic-writer/src/adk_agentic_writer/protocols/README.md

 generator: ContentProtocol = StoryWriterAgent()
 ```

-## Content Patterns Explained
+## Content Block Patterns Explained

-The `ContentProtocol` defines methods for creating different **content structure patterns** based on how users interact with content.
+The `ContentProtocol` defines methods for generating content blocks with specific **user interaction patterns**.
+These patterns describe the structure and navigation model of the content from the user's perspective, not how the agent generates it internally.

 ### Sequential Pattern (Linear Reading)
 ```python